SwiftDevJournal/BeginningSwiftBook/Functions.md

 Let's look at a simple function that takes one argument.

-	func greet(name: String) {
+	func triple(value: Int) -> Int {
-		print(“Hello, " + "\(name)”)
+		return value * 3
 	}

-The `greet` function takes one argument, the name of the person to greet.
-The name is a string.
+The `triple` function takes one argument, the value to triple.
+The value is an integer along with the return value.

-The function prints the string `Hello, ` followed by the name of the person.
-To print the name of a variable, you must start with the backslash character followed by the variable name in parentheses.

-## Calling a Function

-To call a function in your code, type the name of the function and put the arguments in parentheses.

-	greet(name: "Godfrey")
+	let tripleFour = triple(value: 4)

 ## Multiple Function Arguments

 If your function takes multiple arguments, use commas to separate the arguments.
-Let's add a `greeting` argument to the `greet` function.

-	func greet(greeting: String, name: String) {
-		print("\(greeting)" + ", " + "\(name)")
+	func multiply(x: Int, y: Int) -> Int {
+		return x * y
 	}

-The function prints the greeting, followed by a comma and space, and ending with the name.
+The function multiplies x by y and returns the product.
 Let's call the function.

-	greet(greeting: "Hi", name: "Charlene")

-## Returning a Value

-To have a function return a value, enter the characters `->` followed by the type of data to return.

-	func triple(value: Int) -> Int {
-		return value * 3
-	}

-Functions that return a value have a `return` statement that returns the value.

-Let's call the function.

-	let tripleOfFour - triple(value: 4)
+	let z = multiply(x, y)